Learning Strategies in Decentralized Matching Markets under Uncertain Preferences: Properties of CDM: Incentives, Stability and Fairness

 \citet{gale1962} also proved that the set of stable matching is never empty.
 Among all stable matchings, the one that is the most preferred by all arms is called an \emph{arm-optimal matching}.
 The one that is the most preferred by all agents is called an \emph{agent-optimal matching}.
 The arm- (or agent-) optimal matching is also agents' (or arms') least-preferred matching among all stable matchings \citep{knuth1997}.

 The stability of a centralized matching relies on the stringent assumption of complete information on the preferences of the participants.
 In our decentralized matching formulation, it is more natural to assume that agents only have incomplete information on preferences.
 Thus we require a modification of the stability notion in \citet{gale1962}.
 In particular, it is necessary to specify the uninformed agents' beliefs that might block a candidate stable matching \citep[cf.][]{liu2014}.
 We formulate the following notion of \emph{individual rationality} to specify the beliefs of uninformed agents.
-Let $\mathcal N_i$ be the expected number of arms that would accept an agent $P_i$ under $P_i$'s current strategy.
+Given any $P_i$'s strategy, let $\mathcal N_i$ be the expected number of arms that would accept $P_i$.
 An additional arm $A_j$ with attributes $(v_j,e_{ij})$, which has a smaller latent utility than those currently pulled by $P_i$, is acceptable to $P_i$ if and only if individual rationality holds:

 In other words, under $P_i$'s current strategy, $A_j$ is acceptable to $P_i$ if and only if $A_j$'s expected utility is at least the expected penalty for exceeding the quota.
+By Eq.~(\ref{eqn:jbim1+}), the proposed CDM satisfies the individual rationality condition~(\ref{eqn:accepcond}).